1and1/yap/README.md

 ## Error Handling

-If an option cannot be parsed it will raise `Yap::PaginationError`.
+If an option cannot be parsed it will raise `Yap::PaginationError` or `Yap::FilterError`, which are both `Yap::YapError`s.
 I suggest to use `rescue_from` in the controller to handle such a case.

-    rescue_from Yap::PaginationError, with: :handle_pagination_error
+    rescue_from Yap::YapError, with: :handle_yap_error

-    def handle_pagination_error
+    def handle_yap_error
       # generate user friendly error here, set flash[:error] or whatever you like.
     end